 The hour and a half show was a dazzling treat for the auditory senses.
 Aside from traditional compositions, the ensemble also reinterpreted modern tunes like the Pink Panther theme, giving it a South Asian twist.
-I was blown away with their skills.
-Hands moved at the speed of lightning against the tabla, tapping and pounding and creating wonderful beats that made one feel like dancing to the rhythm, while the flutist whistled melodic and strangely heart-tugging melodies with his fingers gliding up and down the instrument in complicated yet fluid motions.
+I was blown away by their skills.
+Hands moved at the speed of lightning against the tabla, tapping and pounding and creating wonderful beats that made one feel like dancing to the rhythm, while the flutist whistled strangely heart-tugging melodies, his fingers gliding up and down the instrument in complicated yet fluid motions.
 There were several sitar solos, which I loved.
 It’s hard to replicate the sound made by sitars – it has a dramatic flair that evokes deep emotions within the heart.
 The musicians themselves looked like they were having great fun despite the thin audience; some of them smiled and looked at each other while playing the pieces.

 (Left) Izzat Majid, the far-seeing philanthropist who made the whole thing possible.